shayandutta/namaste-react/README.md

 solved the push declined due to repository rule violation error, the issue was the secret key was revealed in the repository section of package.json but even after removing it manually, in the previous commit, the secret key was revealed, so had to soft reset git and add package.json after carefully removing the secret key from it.
 Tough day indeed(03/02/25)

+another commit i am about to make(to be reassured, it actually worked)